adsteen/selene_stats/selene_stats.md

 The purpose of this analysis is to assess potential differences in the distribution of a specific gene among microbes from a specific microbe.
-Because this document is public, I’m not going to name the gene or the microbe.

 ## ANOVA